The Tech Museum of Innovation

-Give your students a deeper learning experience as they explore different science topics in our interactive, 90-minute hands-on labs.
+Give your students a deeper learning experience as they explore different science and engineering topics in our interactive, 90-minute hands-on labs.
 Our lab instructors provide an engaging science experience with Design Challenge Learning, captivating your students through an open-ended design process.
 Students work together to find creative solutions to real-world science and engineering challenges, while reinforcing science concepts and developing 21st century skills and habits of mind of Silicon Valley innovators.

 Below you will find charts that show all state and national standards connections to the labs by grade level.
 All of our labs support Next Generation Science Standards, Common Core Language Arts, and California Science Content Standards.